Gold Donors = $5,000

 Special thanks to our government sponsors.

-CCSLS is a recipient of funds from the State Bar of California including Interest on Lawyers’ Trust Accounts and Equal Access Funds.
-CCSLS was recently awarded a Bank Grant administered by the Legal Services Trust Fund to support its work protecting homeowners and their equity.
-Other support is provided by the Area Agency on Aging, Community Development Block Grants from the Contra Costa County Consortium, the Cities of Antioch, Concord and Walnut Creek.
+CCSLS is a recipient of funds from the State Bar of California including Office of Access & Inclusion, Interest on Lawyers’ Trust Accounts, California Access to Justice Commission, and Equal Access Funds.
+Other support is provided by the Area Agency on Aging, Community Development Block Grants from the Contra Costa County Consortium, the Cities of Antioch, Concord, and Walnut Creek.
 CCSLS is part of the county-wide collaboration to combat elder abuse funded by Victims of Crime Acts Funds (California Office of Emergency Services XC grant).